googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 that we can better refine this express integration.***

 We provide a middleware that can be used in an express application.
-Apart from being easy to use, this enables some more powerful features of Stackdriver
+Apart from being easy to use, this enables some more powerful features of Cloud
 Logging: request bundling.
 Any application logs emitted on behalf of a specific request will be shown nested inside the request log as you see in this
 screenshot: